Kusnierewicz/Tic-Tac-Toe-Game/README.md

-# The Odin Project Assignment: ["Build a Hangman Game in Ruby"](https://www.theodinproject.com/courses/ruby-programming/lessons/file-i-o-and-serialization)
+# The Odin Project Assignment: ["Build a Tic Tac Toe Game in Ruby"](https://www.theodinproject.com/courses/ruby-programming/lessons/oop)

-Hangman is a paper and pencil guessing game for two or more players.
-One player thinks of a word, phrase or sentence and the other tries to guess it by suggesting letters or numbers, within a certain number of guesses.
-Please see [Wikipedia article](https://en.wikipedia.org/wiki/Hangman_(game)) for extended info.
+is a paper-and-pencil game for two players, X and O, who take turns marking the spaces in a 3×3 grid.
+The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row wins the game.
+Please see [Wikipedia article](https://en.wikipedia.org/wiki/Tic-tac-toe) for extended info.

 ## Installation

-Save Hangman folder in your chosen location
+Save Tic-Tac-Toe-Game folder in your chosen location

 And then inside of it execute: